IPS Board of Directors

 Michael R. Winther is the President of the Institute for Principle Studies and Chairman of the Board of Directors.
 Mike also sits on the Board of Scholars at the Mackinac Center for Public Policy and is a Board Member of Stoa USA.
 He holds a degree in political science from the University of Idaho.

 Mike leads tours of historical places and events on the East Coast where he teaches about the real foundations of America.
 As a frequent speaker at conferences and conventions, Mr. Winther teaches government, economics, and history to audiences throughout the country.
 Mr. Winther has written numerous articles and essays and frequently participates on radio broadcasts.

-Phil holds a PhD in Philosophy of Religion and Theology from Claremont Graduate University and is an ordained minister within the Federation of Reformed Churches.
+Furthermore, Phil is an ordained minister within the Federation of Reformed Churches.
 In addition, he serves as a Co-Director for the international on-campus ministry Ratio Christi (Bradley University chapter).
-He was the primary author of the 2014 book Wait Till It’s Free: The Plague of Socialized Health-care and the Only Known Cure.
-He is also currently pursuing training as a counselor through the Association of Certified Biblical Counselors.
+Published in 2015, Phil was the primary author of the book Wait Till It’s Free: The Plague of Socialized Health-care and the Only Known Cure.
+Presently, Phil is pursuing training as a counselor through the Association of Certified Biblical Counselors.

 Brian Eschen is the Secretary of the Board of Directors.
 He is a fourth generation Bay Area native.
 Brian lives a quarter of a mile from his childhood home in Danville, California.
 His deep roots in California and love for his home state gave him an instant connection with Mike Winther and the message of liberty promoted by IPS.
 This all started when he attended the inaugural Biblical Principles of Government course.